 In her quest for "payoffs" from medical research, Lasker turned repeatedly to the White House.
 For instance, as a long-time party donor and a personal friend of Lady Bird Johnson, she was able to give President Lyndon Johnson a memorandum asking whether "too much energy [was] being spent on basic research and not enough on translating laboratory findings into tangible benefits for the American people."
 In the spring of 1967, Johnson forcefully questioned Shannon and NIH institute directors on the issue.
 Scientists were dismayed, fearing that the President was biased against basic research and misled by advice on research from lay people.
 To make amends, Johnson visited the NIH campus, where he declared NIH a "billion-dollar success story."

 After her involvement in the War on Cancer in the early 1970s, Lasker turned to other, less contentious causes, in particular fighting hypertension and glaucoma.
-She and Mike Gorman set up a lobbying group, Citizens for the Treatment of High Blood Pressure.
+After a five-year, multi-center Veterans Administration study demonstrated that treating even mild hypertension could reduce the chance of heart disease and stroke, Lasker urged Elliot Richardson, Secretary of Health, Education and Welfare, to establish a national program for high blood pressure education, to alert physicians and the general public to "the silent killer."
+In 1972 the National High Blood Pressure Education Program was started, under the direction of the National Heart Institute at NIH.
+Meanwhile, she and Mike Gorman developed a parallel citizens' organization, Citizens for the Treatment of High Blood Pressure.
 The group launched an educational and preventive campaign against hypertension that produced $120 million in federal grants for state and local programs to monitor blood pressure and provide information on treatment with medication and changes in diet.
 Lasker and Gorman established a similar organization to address the problem of glaucoma, the leading cause of blindness in the U.S., by coordinating screening and education programs.
 During the 1980s, she lent her energy, diminished by several recent strokes but never faltering, to raising money for research on AIDS, arthritis, osteoporosis, diabetes, and growth disorders.

 In acknowledging the paucity of therapeutic outcomes of biomedical research between the 1950s and the 1970s, Lasker concluded that "I did something wrong--or didn't do enough of the right things."
 By taking responsibility for shortcomings in the nation's biomedical research enterprise in this manner, she nonetheless put herself at its center.